Aditya13042022/Aditya13042022/README.md

 # 😎About Me
--   🔭 I'm a third year undergraduate student from National Institute of Technology, Delhi.
+-   🔭 I'm a final year undergraduate student from National Institute of Technology, Delhi.

 -   🌱 I'm proficient in [Data Structures And Algorithms](#) and Web Development.

--   👯 I'm currently exploring React and Node JS.
+-   👯 I'm currently working @Tekion Corp as a Software Developement intern.

 -   💬 Ask me about **anything**, **anytime**.
 (You know my [Username](https://github.com/Aditya13042022)!😉)